OlivierDevMaster/prokid-preview/scripts/update-availabilities-for-missions/README.md

 - Ensure consistent behavior across all occurrences
 - Simplify the logic

-### 5. Edge Case: Overlapping Schedules with Different Patterns
+### 5. Edge Case: Overlapping Schedules with Different Patterns ✅ HANDLED

 **Scenario**:
-- Availability: 9am-12pm daily
+- Availability: 9am-12pm (Mon-Fri)
 - Schedule 1: 10am-11am (Mon-Fri)
 - Schedule 2: 10:30am-11:30am (Wed only)

-The current logic might not handle this correctly.

-**Proposed Solution**: Use a set-based approach:
-1. Generate all availability occurrences
-2. Generate all mission occurrences (from all schedules)
-3. Subtract mission periods from availability periods
-4. Group remaining periods by pattern and create/update accordingly
+**Current Implementation**: The function handles this correctly by:
+- Processing each schedule independently
+- Creating "before mission" and "after mission" parts for each schedule pattern during the schedule period
+- Using the schedule's own pattern (Mon-Fri vs Wed only) for the created parts
+- Consolidating post-mission availability using the latest schedule until

+**Test Coverage**: Added test cases covering:
+- Mon-Fri schedule overlapping with Wed-only schedule
+- Different time patterns on the same day

+**Note**: The current approach works correctly, but could potentially be optimized by consolidating overlapping schedule periods before processing (see #3).

 ### 6. Performance Optimization